mikeshutov/ResponsiveRecaptchaV2/readme.md

 None

 ## Installation:
 Download and use the dist files.
+**Note:** You do not need to add the google recaptcha js file the plugin will handle this for you.

 ## Basic Usage:
 Once you have downloaded and included the js and css files there are a few ways to use the plugin.